-As at December 31, 2023, Horzum AS has a receivable owing from Akmetal of approximately \$34.6 million (see note 6(a)).
+As at December 31, 2024, Horzum AS has a receivable owing from Akmetal of approximately \$37.7 million (see Note 5).
 The above debt figure does not include certain items like interest on the outstanding debt, interest and penalties, incurred by Horzum AS, on the non-payment of income taxes as a result of not having sufficient cash on hand due to Akmetal not paying its debt to Horzum and certain other debts to Horzum AS.

 Pasinex has engaged the legal services of Denton's Canada LLP in Toronto, Canada and HBB Hukuk Burosu in Istanbul who have initiated legal processes to collect the outstanding receivable owed by Akmetal either by court action or negotiation.
 The legal process is underway and Pasinex remains optimistic that a resolution will result from these legal actions, but assurance of success cannot be certain.
-Pasinex is also taking the necessary actions to ensure Horzum AS remains in operation during the legal processes, which may take several months.
+Pasinex is also taking the necessary actions to ensure Horzum AS remains in operation during the legal processes, which may take several years.